influxdata/docs-v2/content/influxdb/v1.8/administration/stability_and_compatibility.md

 ---
 title: Stability and compatibility
+description: >
-description: Overview of stability and compatibility in InfluxDB OSS.
+  API and storage engine compatibility and stability in InfluxDB OSS.
 menu:
   influxdb_1_8:
     weight: 90